jimjunker1/Junker-et-al_TempIndependenceSecProd/docs/SecProd-revision.md

 This approach is an ideal one, it is a flux, so we are comparing a flux to a flux.
 But it does have its shortcomings.
 Whole system GPP captures primary producer compartments that are not accessible to consumers.
 So the distribution of biomass between accessible/non-accessible producers might alter how well this captures true resource supply.

 ### Main Take-aways
-- GPP scales with 2P, but there are important deviations
+- GPP scales with 2$^\circ$ Production, but there are important deviations
 - Temperature is associated with these deviations
-- An apparent temperature dependence of 2P even after accounting for GPP
+- An apparent temperature dependence of 2$^\circ$ Production even after accounting for GPP

 --